Marginal cost: formula, examples and how to calculate

 Accurate marginal cost calculations help you maximise profits through:

-• Smart production decisions: Determine whether producing more units increases profitability
+- making smart production decisions: determine whether producing more units increases profitability

-• Efficient resource allocation: Invest time and money in the most profitable products and services
+- allocating resources efficiently: invest time and money in your most profitable products and services

 Track your costs with Xero

-You need clear numbers to run your business with confidence.
-Xero accounting software brings your key figures together in one place so you can make quick, informed decisions.
-Calculations update automatically, and reports give you a clear view of your revenue and costs.
+Clear numbers help you run your business with confidence.
+Xero accounting software brings your key figures together in one place, with calculations that update automatically and reports that show your revenue and costs at a glance.

-Because Xero runs in the cloud, you and your accountant or bookkeeper can work from the same up-to-date data.
-No more jumping between different tools – just one place to manage your financial admin.
+Because Xero runs in the cloud, you and your accountant can work from the same up-to-date data.
+No more jumping between tools.

 FAQs on marginal cost calculation